 The Irish Franciscans did not just debate the merits of the doctrine of the Immaculate Conception.
 Luke Wadding argued that images of the Immaculate Conception allowed ordinary people to contemplate the mystery, and that they were as important as words13.
 In St. Isidores, the room depicting the Irish Franciscans (including all those mentioned above) is centred on an image of the Virgo Immaculata.
 And the Irish College opened in Prague by Patrick Fleming from Leuvan was called the College of the Immaculate Conception.

 Stone summarises the theological efforts of the Irish Franciscans as follows14:

 [they] considered and then rejected the controversial moral doctrine of probablism; hounded the minutiae of vexed issues concerning grace and human nature […] flirted with and then cooled in their attitudes toward Jansenism; and most importantly of all, defended with great alacrity and acumen the cause of the doctrine of the Immaculate Conception of Mary.

-Such a defence, particularly that of Luke Wadding, played its part in Alexander VII’s papal bull Sollicitudo omnium ecclesiarum (1661), a reply to Philip IV of Spain which heralded the Holy See’s public acceptance of the doctrine.
-Opposition to it died away and it was finally accepted as dogma in the Roman Catholic Church in 1854 15.
+Such a defence, particularly that of Luke Wadding, played its part in Alexander VII’s papal bull Sollicitudo omnium ecclesiarum (1661), a reply to Philip IV of Spain which heralded the Holy See’s public acceptance of the doctrine and permitting the celebration of the Feast of the Immaculate Conception.
+Opposition to the concept died away and it was finally accepted as dogma in the Roman Catholic Church in 1854 15.